nano-o/ivy-proofs/fba-paxos/README.md

 Audit the use of these types and consider wrapping them to prevent incorrect construction.
+Alternatively, give `stellar::NodeID` and `stellar::SCPQuorumSet` global
+operators (seem corresponding issue).

+#### (Medium) Decide whether to have global `operator==` and `operator<` for `stellar::NodeID` and `stellar::SCPQuorumSet`

+Right now much of the project is made complex because of the use of explicit local implementations of `operator==` and `operator<` for `stellar::NodeID` and `stellar::SCPQuorumSet`.
+These operators are (respectively) a required part of IVy integration and use of the types in C++ sets and maps.
+This situation creates unsafety because, throughout the project it is necessary to construct sets and maps by explicitly passing in a comparator function for `stellar::NodeID`; if it is forgotten, runtime failures will occur.

+Since this project might eventually be a part of stellar core, I was hesitant to just define my own global `operator==` and `operator<` for the domain types `stellar::NodeID` and `stellar::SCPQuorumSet`.
+We'd need to have a discussion with the stellar core team about how they use these XDR types and whether they want to have such operators defined for them.

 #### (Medium) Refactor the (de)serialization of `scp_qset` and/or `stellar::SCPQuorumSet`
 #### (Medium) Reorganize the repo as a C++ project